denialromeo/danielmoore.us/about.md

     <ul>
         <li>The 20th century's most influential people were Joseph Stalin, Mao Zedong, Lyndon Johnson, Richard Nixon, Nikita Khrushchev, Mikhail Gorbachev, Deng Xiaoping, and Bill Clinton.</li>
         <li>In the 21st &ndash; Xi Jinping, Vladimir Putin, George W. Bush, Barack Obama, and Donald Trump.</li>
+        <li>Western women receiving voting rights was the most important change of the 20th century.
+Civil rights and globalization would have been unlikely otherwise.
+Thank you, women!</li>
         <li>Everything boils down to industrial output.
 The future belongs to whomever owns the factories.</li>
     </ul>
 </div>